apache/linkis-website/versioned_docs/version-1.2.0/engine-usage/pipeline.md

 ### 1.2 Material deployment and loading

-Will 1.1 The engine package compiled in step, located in
+The engine package compiled in step 1.1 is located in

 ```bash
 ${linkis_code_dir}/linkis-engineconn-pluginspipeline/target/out/pipeline